-At Peoria Cosmetic Surgery, when it comes to breast implant surgery as with all our procedures, we go to great lengths to give you the best possible result, one with which you will be delighted.
+At Peoria Cosmetic Surgery in Arizona, when it comes to breast implant surgery as with all our procedures, we go to great lengths to give you the best possible result, one with which you will be delighted.

 What Types of Breast Implants Are There?

 Currently there are now three basic types of implants approved by the FDA for use in the US: saline, silicone gel and form stable highly cohesive silicone gel.
 All are safe, durable and natural feeling.

 Saline implants have a silicone polymer shell and are filled in the operating room with sterile normal saline (salt water).
 They are slightly heavier than silicone gel implants and somewhat firmer, yet have a very nice look and feel when implanted under the breast.
 Their surface can be either textured or smooth and they come in a variety of profiles (how far they project out from the chest wall), moderate, moderate plus, high, and ultra high.
 The higher profile implants, those that project the farthest from the chest are usually more suitable for the smaller woman or those who want a more aggressive look.